-- Prevention is the best strategy. - Early intervention is absolutely a must. - Good place to address areas of concern is supervision. - Documentation and communication is crucial. - Notifying the field liaison (Field faculty). - The field liaison may likely involve the Field Director particularly, if it relates to serious concerns. - On a bright side, most concerns can be addressed through adequate supervision and feedback.
+- 1. Prevention is the best strategy. - 2.Early intervention is absolutely a must. - 3.Good place to address areas of concern is supervision. - 4.Documentation and communication is crucial. - 5.
+Notify the Field Seminar Faculty - 6.The field faculty member may likely involve the Field Director particularly if it relates to serious concerns. - 7.On a bright side, most concerns can be addressed through adequate supervision and feedback.